richellaod/Programming-Scripting-Project-2018/README.md

 ![Image for Box and Whiskers Plot](https://github.com/richellaod/Images-for-Project-2018/blob/master/Box%20and%20Whiskers%20Plot.png)

-From the above we can see a clearer idea of the distribution of the input attributes in the data set.
+From the above I can see a clearer idea of the distribution of the input attributes in the data set.

 # 3. Scatter Plot